Skip to content

 4. Click the Connect button at the end of the wizzard to complete the process.

-At this moment, your repository is connected and you just have to wait until the solver update process finishes.
+At this moment, your repository is connected and you just have to wait until this process finishes.

 You will see your new repository marked as Connected when this is done.